LibreQoE/LibreQoS/docs/v1.5/Quickstart/quickstart-prereq.md

         - ens20
 ```

+By setting `dhcp4: no` and `dhcp6: no`, the interfaces will be brought up as part of the normal boot cycle, despite not having IP addresses assigned.

 Make sure to replace `(addr goes here)` with your LibreQoS VM's address and subnet CIDR, and to replace `(gateway goes here)` with whatever your default gateway is.

 Then run